Mamod: Traction Engine TE1 and TE1A

 The TE1 is considered the "classic" Mamod model and has been continuously produced for over 50 years with minor updates and modifications.
 It represents a typical traction engine featuring a full-length canopy.
 The engine itself is an oscillating-cylinder unit, similar to the SR1/a model based on the old MM2 unit.
 While the TE1 has a longer boiler compared to the SR1, the internal volume remains the same.
 In earlier versions, the front part of the boiler served as an empty space where exhaust steam was directed through the choke to control its exit, not the inlet steam.
 The TE1a differs from the TE1 in having a reversing lever that regulates the model's speed and direction, a feature initially introduced in the 1965 MEC1 and later applied to the TE model in 1967.
 On the other hand, the TE1 was unidirectional and relied on an exhaust "choke" for speed control.
 The TE1 was advertised as being capable of covering a third of a mile in ten minutes on a single fill of steam.
 Power is transmitted to the rear axle through a drive band connected from a small pulley on the flywheel to the rim of one of the back wheels.
 This band can be removed to allow the engine to operate in a stationary position or to drive a line shaft and tools.
 The front axle of the model is mounted on a central pivot with a basic copper stub spring that provides a rudimentary form of suspension.
 Additionally, it is steerable through a shaft that extends from the axle up inside the chimney (in later models, post-1967).
-Early models employed a direct rod connection for steering, while later versions utilized a control rod attached to the top of the shaft, featuring a wooden handle for maneuvering the model during movement.
+Early models employed a direct rod connection for steering, while later versions utilized a control rod attached to the top of the shaft, featuring a wooden handle for manoeuvring the model during movement.
 The TE1/A model features a green boiler (variations in shades of green have occurred over the years, ranging from apple green to dark brunswick green, similar to GWR locomotives), red spoked wheels and flywheel, a white/cream-colored canopy, and a black firebox/smokebox/chimney.
 Additionally, it is available in a distinct alternative paint scheme with a polished brass boiler and maroon wheels.
 In the past decade, limited edition models have been released with blue or black paintwork, as well as variations of the aforementioned colors.
 The 60th anniversary of the TE1's introduction was celebrated in 2023 with a limited production run of 200 units.